Logiqx/covid-stats/docs/nims-population/README.md

 The following document is also useful for understanding the history of NHS systems and what is stored in the PDS:

 - [NHS Numbers and their management systems](https://www.closer.ac.uk/wp-content/uploads/CLOSER-resource-NHS-Numbers-and-their-management-systems.pdf) by Andy Boyd, Richard Thomas, John Macleod
-  - This mentions main, temporary and correspondence addresses being stored in the PDS
+  - This also shows that main, temporary and correspondence addresses are being stored in the PDS

 People who wish to see details of the API and how it can be searched:

 - Look at the developer [documentation](https://digital.nhs.uk/developer/api-catalogue/personal-demographics-service-fhir#api-Default-search-patient).
-  - e.g. It is possible to search using given name, family name, postcode and date of birth.
+  - e.g. It is possible to search for a patient using their given name, family name, postcode and date of birth.

 ### NIMS

-Now that the PDS has been described at some length, it can be considered within the context of NIMS.
+Now that the PDS has been described at length, it can be considered within the context of NIMS.

 A good overview of NIMS can be found in the [Data Protection Impact Assessment](https://www.england.nhs.uk/publication/data-protection-impact-assessment-national-flu-and-covid-19-vaccination-programme-including-the-national-immunisation-management-service-nims/).
 It includes a logical system architecture of all of the data flows (shown below) and data feeds from the PDS are highlighted in red.

 There was initially a bulk transfer from the PDS (D1b), followed by daily updates ever since (D1).
 A real-time feed / interface is also mentioned in the DPIA (D2) but it's not clear whether that has ever been implemented.![img](img/nims_overview_highlighted.png)

-A few quotes from the DPIA confirm that the PDS is the source of the "national citizen list" in NIMS:
+A few quotes from the DPIA confirm that the PDS is the source of the so-called "national citizen list" in NIMS:

 > NIMS will be supported by an Immunisation Management System (IMS).
 This platform will integrate new instances of CarePlus and CareCentric.
 It will be populated initially with demographic data representing the population of England from the Personal Demographics Service which is processed by NHS Digital under Direction of the Department of Health and Social Care and NHS England.
 It will subsequently receive regular updates to ensure that the two systems remain synchronised.
 >